tremor-rs/tremor-www-docs/docs/artefacts/offramps.md

 ***Where***
 - `<project-id>` - The project id of the Google Cloud Storage project where the buckets are.
 - `<bucket-id>` - The unique identifier of the bucket.
+- `<project-number>` - The project number for the Google Cloud Storage project.

 #### list_objects